-It has one or more slots through which feed dog can move forward and backward.
-It has a hole through which needle can move up and down with the thread.
-Size of this hole should not exceed more than 30% of needle size.
+It has one or more slots through which the feed dog can move forward and backward.
+It has a hole through which the needle can move up and down with the thread.
+The size of this hole should not exceed more than 30% of the needle size.

 2. Feed dog:

-A toothed element which acts on the surface of material is being sewn to move it in a controlled way during stitching.
-The actions in normally on the lower surface of the material but mechanisms which acts on the upper surfaces are also in use.
-For most of the time, the operative motion is forwards but in specific cases the motion is reversed.
+A toothed element that acts on the surface of the material is being sewn to move it in a controlled way during stitching.
+The actions in normally on the lower surface of the material but mechanisms that act on the upper surfaces are also in use.
+Most of the time, the operative motion is forwards but in specific cases, the motion is reversed.
 It is the most important part of the feed mechanism.
-The main function of this part is to move sewn fabric after making individual stitch as predetermined length.
+The main function of this part is to move sewn fabric after making individual stitches as a predetermined length.

 3. Pressure foot:

-This is an element which is used to constrain the movement of the material during stitch formation by applying to it an adjustable downward pressure.
-Pressure foot works in conjunctions with the throat plate and feed dog to achieve controlled movement of the material and correct stitch formation.
+This is an element that is used to constrain the movement of the material during stitch formation by applying to it an adjustable downward pressure.
+Pressure foot works in conjunction with the throat plate and feeds dog to achieve controlled movement of the material and correct stitch formation.

 Different designs of pressure foot are in use.
-The most common have a solid or hinged surface which controls the material.
+The most common have a solid or hinged surface that controls the material.
 It is used to give an adjustable downward pressure on the fabric with spring pressure.
-So that fabric cannot move up and down with needle.
-Lower surface of the pressure foot is very smooth to prevent less friction between fabric and pressure foot.
+So that fabric cannot move up and down with a needle.
+The lower surface of the pressure foot is very smooth to prevent less friction between fabric and pressure foot.

 S M Hossen Uzzal

 Planning Executive at Modele De Capital Ind.
 Ltd.

 Narayanganj, Dhaka, Bangladesh.